pkardas/notes/books/ddia.md

 Hashing a key can reduce hot spots, but can not reduce them entirely.
 For example celebrity on social media can cause storm of activity - this may lead to many writes to the same key.
 It is up to application developer to handle hot spots

-- eg. add random prefix.
+- e.g. add random prefix.

 Secondary indexes are slightly more problematic because they don't identify a record uniquely.
 There are 2 main approaches to partitioning a database with secondary indexes: